TeX Resources on the Web

 - TeX web projects

-- Commercial/shareware TeX vendors and projects
+- Commercial and shareware TeX vendors and projects

 - Miscellaneous

-Overviews of the TeX world:
+Introductions to the TeX world:

 General TeX help: